blbadger/blbadger.github.io/chaotic-sensitivity.md

 Note that the above argument does not apply to discrete maps.
 This is because if an equation is iterated discretely, any period must have a finite number of iterations between $x_n$ occurrences.
 Therefore the circle map above is only periodic if both trajectories reach the same point after a finite number of iterations.
 Without loss of generality, say the first orbit has period $p$ and the second period $q$.
 Then both points will be located in their initial position at iteration $k = pq$, which is finite as $p$ and $q$ are.
 Therefore the map is necessarily periodic for discrete iterations.

 Another example of an aperiodic map that can be decomposed into a periodic map: consider the case of a point traveling around a circle in discrete jumps, at some rational value between iterations.
 This is technically an aperiodic system (as previous points are never revisited), but is clearly not sensitive to initial values because changing the starting position changes the final position by an identical amount.
+This orbit is dense along the circle meaning that after an arbitrary number of iterations any point is arbitrarily close to any other.
 If the coordinate system is changed such that a rational-valued rotation occurs upon each iteration, however, this system is periodic.

+This last function is often called 'quasiperiodic', meaning that while previous points are not actually revisited they are approximately revisited, to any degree of precision wished.
+For this and other pages on this website, quasiperiodicity is included in the more general label of 'periodicity' for this reason.